Spend your fall, winter, or spring in Marbella, Spain: Is Marbella a good snowbird location?

 - Airbnb (www.airbnb.com) is also available in case you're looking for a more customized offer.
 The prices vary according to the location and the size of the accommodation.

-As nights can get quite cold always look for an accommodation with a heating system.
+As nights can get quite cold always look for accommodation with a heating system.

 Camping Cabopino: An excellent camping.
-It provides a number of opportunities and is one of the most preferred camping locations by the visitors.
-It is located in Malanga approximately 14 meter (46 feet) away from Marbella.
+It provides a number of opportunities and is one of the most preferred camping locations by visitors.
+It is located in Malanga approximately 14 km (9 Miles) away from Marbella.
 You can visit their website for more information (www.campingcabopino.com/)

 Camping Marbella Playa (www.campingmarbella.com)